Converg3nce/matic-docs/docs/staking/counter-stake-stage-1/running-with-docker.md

+---
+id: running-with-docker
-# Setup Matic Validator Node
+title: Setup Matic Validator Node
+sidebar_label: Running with Docker
+---
 ### Step 1: Install docker

 You can install docker from the official website or you can run the commands provided below.